Springboard+

 What is Springboard+?

-There is a range of part-time courses from certificate to master's degree levels - levels 6 to 9 on the National Framework of Qualifications (NFQ).
-Most of the courses are part-time and last for one year or less, but there is an increasing number of full-time courses.
+Springboard has part-time courses from certificate (level 6) to master's degree (level 9) on the National Framework of Qualifications (NFQ).
+Most of the courses are part-time and last for one year or less, but there is an increasing number of full-time courses and 2-year courses.
+Most courses are delivered online or as blended learning that combines online and classroom learning.

 Find out more about the courses you can do with Springboard+.